jericson/jericson.github.io/board_vote.md

 In light of the congregational meeting on August 28 and our experiences over the last few years, Joy and I have decided to vote no on all 4 nominees for the elder board.
-This isn't a decision we take lightly and we have three sufficient reasons.
+This isn't a decision we take lightly and we have three reasons.
+Each one would be sufficient on its own.

 The first is a **practical** reason.
 When a team has a few losing seasons, the coaching staff goes under scrutiny.
 It doesn't matter if there are